 Blog » Web Standards

 As part of the online demo at try.powermapper.com we collect summary statistics about pages scanned by our service.
 One interesting statistic covers versions of HTML and XHTML in common use.
-As of September 2016:
+As of March 2019:

 The HTML 4.01 standard was introduced in 1999, but 11 years later, no major vendor fully implements it.

 Controversial, perhaps, but also true.
 A lot of flak is rightly directed at Internet Explorer's lack of standards support, but the other browser vendors aren't blameless either.
-Here’s a partial list of some HTML 4.01 features not supported in Chrome, Firefox, Internet Explorer or Opera.